To be clear, I’m not talking about money. I’m talking about your own personal definition of success and what that means to you.

 That last one’s me.

-When we think about what success means for our own lives there’s going to be some differences between each person’s definition but within that, lies a universal truth for all of us.
+When we think about what success means for our own lives there are going to be some differences between each person’s definition but within that, lies a universal truth for all of us.

 Over the years I’ve listened to and watched far more successful people speak about how they did it, and the one piece of wisdom that shows up consistently in these discussions is that we have to adopt a new mindset if we’re ever going to make our dreams a reality.